microsoftgraph/msgraph-sdk-powershell/README.md

 ----------------- | ----------------- | ------------------------
 Microsoft Graph   | `Microsoft.Graph` | [![Mg]][MgGallery]

-For a list of modules found in this repository, see the [Microsoft Graph Graph PowerShell modules](https://github.com/microsoftgraph/msgraph-sdk-powershell/wiki/MS-Graph-PowerShell-Modules) document.
+For a list of modules found in this repository, see the [Microsoft Graph PowerShell modules](https://github.com/microsoftgraph/msgraph-sdk-powershell/wiki/MS-Graph-PowerShell-Modules) document.

 ## Installation
 ### PowerShell Gallery